 - If your program is international in focus, how will travel and other expenses be supported beyond the proposed grant period?

 2. REQUIRED: Proposed Budget Your budget demonstrates to reviewers how you intend to achieve the objectives proposed in your 5-page narrative.
-VentureWell requires you to use the provided faculty grants budget template which you can download here.
+VentureWell requires you to use the provided faculty grants budget template (DOWNLOAD HERE).
 Justifying your proposed budget Including specific budget justifications is a critical piece in helping reviewers understand how you intend to spend grant funds.
 Provide your justifications in the “justifications” section in the budget template or in a separate sheet; the more detail in the justifications the better.
 Grant funds may be proposed for expenses related to curricular development and course or program realization.
 Equipment and other resources purchased with grant funds become the property of the institution.

 Eligible expenses examples:

 - Equipment expenses: VentureWell will typically not fund the purchase of equipment that is considered part of college or university infrastructure such as computers, tablets, 3D printers, furniture for maker spaces or labs.
 Equipment expenses should be no more than 10% of the total proposed budget and relate directly to the proposal.

 - Personnel costs up to $5,000 for US-based proposals and up to $10,000 for global proposals (may be divided or proposed for 1 person, and includes the cost of any applicable fringe benefits).